Wurst-Imperium/WurstClient.net/wiki/Debugging-Wurst-In-Eclipse/index.md

+THIS IS NOT A TUTORIAL TO INSTALL WURST.
 This tutorial is how to debug wurst in Eclipse.
+This is also how to get to the stage to be able to modify Wurst.
 This tutorial assumes you know how to use a web browser and that you have basic computer skills

 Definitions:

 Get-Download

 Eclipse- A program for developing

 MCP- Mod Coder's Pack

 Extract- Right-Click and Press the Extract Button

 Run- Type the command and then press enter

 First Section: